Bounds on Multipartite Nonlocality via Reduction to Biased Nonlocality: Preliminaries

-A distribution that does not satisfy Definition~\ref{def:multi} requires a resource larger than $(n-k)$-partite.
-For a given boolean function $f$, the resulting bound for $k=1$ may be understood as an operational bound on $(n-1) $-partite nonlocality for the given task.
+\end{defn} A distribution that does not satisfy Definition~\ref{def:multilocc} requires a resource larger than $(n-k)$-partite.
+For example, fixing $k=1$ results in distributions attainable via at max $(n-1) $-partite nonlocal resources.
+Assuming we have fixed the set $A$ of size $n-1$, the explicit decomposition for the resulting LOCCG distribution is given by

+where the input string $x = x_1 x_2 \ldots x_{n-1}$.
 A similar argument applies to $(n-k)$-partite correlations for $k>1$.
+We associate the optimal classical and quantum values with $V_C^*$ and $V_Q^*$, respectively.
+In the case of $V_C^*$, the players are grouped into communicating sets $A$ and $B$, with no additional nonlocal resources.